autumn-info-442a/Homework1/Homework 4.md

     - The ***SettingsModel*** can notify the ***MonitorModel*** with a change to the “videos watched” threshold

 ## SettingsModel
 - This is a component that stores all the messages (pre-made and custom messages) and settings.
-The setting data includes
+The setting data includes:
     - Type of message displayed
     - Video watched threshold
 - The ***SettingsModel*** can communicate with the ***MonitorModel***